-The concept of a physician assistant (or Physician Associate) was first developed in 1965.
-Today the Physician Associate is a highly valued member of the health care team.
-Physician Associates are distinguished from other advanced health care practitioners by the extent to which they are given decision-making authority regarding patient care, diagnosis, and treatment.
+The concept of a physician assistant (or physician associate) was first developed in 1965.
+Today the physician associate is a highly valued member of the health care team.
+Physician associates are distinguished from other advanced health care practitioners by the extent to which they are given decision-making authority regarding patient care, diagnosis, and treatment.
 The twenty-eight-month Yale program, established in 1970, is committed to educating students for generalist medical practice.
-As of April 2023, the Yale Physician Associate Program has graduated 1,426 Physician Associates who are employed in a variety of settings throughout the nation.
+As of May 2024, the Yale Physician Associate Program has graduated 1,466 physician associates who are employed in a variety of settings throughout the nation.
 Graduates practice in rural as well as urban areas, in emergency rooms, health maintenance organizations, clinics, and solo and private practices.
-They possess a variety of skills, which enable them to take a medical history; perform a physical examination; diagnose illness and formulate patient treatment plans; counsel patients; perform medical procedures; and assist in surgery.
+They possess a variety of skills, which enable them to take a medical history; perform a physical examination; order and interpret diagnostic tests; diagnose illness and formulate patient treatment plans; counsel patients; perform medical procedures; and assist in surgery.